Technicman69/origins-mcdoc/README.md

 Reference mcdoc used: https://github.com/SpyglassMC/vanilla-mcdoc

 ## How to use
-Currently the only way is copy-pasting everything in the datapack's folder lol I don't know any other way how to include dependencies yet.
+Currently the only way is either adding whole repo to the workplace or putting it in the datapack's folder I don't know any other way how to include dependencies yet.
 Imma ask Misode in the future

 ## Features